YotpoLtd/breakproof-base-monorepo/docs/after-fork-setup/README.md

 > - don't use `corepack` to install `pnpm`
 > - don't use `brew` to install `pnpm`

-3. Every time you update `master` or your branch is rebased/merged with latest `master`, please update your dependencies by running:
+3. Every time you update your default branch (_e.g._ `main`/`master`) or your branch is rebased/merged with latest changes from the default branch, please update your dependencies by running:
    ```shell
    pnpm --filter="devtools..." install
    pnpm --filter="<your package name in its package.json>..." install